Privacy Policy

 • ICO Data Protection Registration Number: Z3315579

-For any data protection queries, please contact our Support Team.
+For any data protection queries, please use the form on our Secure Channel (/secure-channel) page.

 3. What Personal Data We Collect

-We collect the following types of personal data to provide you with our Service:
+We collect different types of data depending on how you interact with our Site and Services.

-• Communication Data: Records of our correspondence with you regarding the Service.
+• Communication Data: Records of our correspondence with you regarding your order.

-• Payment Information: Details required to process your payment, which are securely handled by Squarespace's integrated payment platform.
-Our third-party payment processors will securely handle your payment details.
+• Payment Information: Your payment details are securely handled by our third-party payment processors (e.g., Squarespace Payments).
 PipeAlign does not store your full credit card or bank details.

 4. How and Why We Use Your Data (Our Lawful Basis)